 - an injury to your chest from an accident or surgery

-Pericardial effusion is when fluid builds up between the two layers of your pericardium.
+Pericardial effusion is when the inflammation causes fluid to build up between the two layers of your pericardium.
 If too much fluid builds up, it can prevent your heart from filling properly because of the increased pressure.
 This is known as cardiac tamponade.

 If you have pericardial effusion, you may need to have a procedure to drain the excess fluid and allow your heart to work well again.
 This is called pericardiocentesis or a pericardial tap.

 Constrictive pericarditis is a thickening and hardening of your pericardium.
 This may happen as a result of a long-term infection of your pericardium, sometimes because of tuberculosis (TB).
 It may also happen after heart surgery, after radiotherapy to your chest or if you have rheumatoid arthritis.
 However, there may be no clear cause.
 The thickened pericardium stops your heart from filling properly between heartbeats.
 You may need to have an operation to remove part or all of your pericardium to help your heart to function as it should.

 If your pericarditis was caused by a heart attack, it can begin as soon as two days afterwards.
-It may take longer than this and might not begin until months after you have a heart attack.
-However, it’s much less likely that you’ll develop pericarditis after a heart attack than it used to be.
-This is because there are more effective medicines to treat a heart attack.
+In rare cases it may take longer than this and might not begin until several weeks after you have a heart attack.

 Pericarditis is inflammation of the sac surrounding your heart (the pericardium) and myocarditis is inflammation of the heart muscle itself.
 Each condition has slightly different symptoms.
-Often, pericarditis and myocarditis occur together because the inflammatory process also involves the outer layer of heart muscle below the pericardium.
+Often, pericarditis and myocarditis occur together because the inflammation also involves the outer layer of heart muscle below the pericardium.

 Pericarditis is commonly caused by a virus that infects your pericardium surrounding your heart.
 However, often no cause can be found.
 One symptom of pericarditis is sharp pain in your chest, which gets worse if you lie down but improves if you sit leaning forwards.
 Other symptoms may include a fever or breathlessness.
 Your cardiologist may give you non-steroidal anti-inflammatory drugs (NSAIDs) to take to ease the pain.
 Sometimes, your doctor may give you a medicine called colchicine, or corticosteroids.

-Myocarditis is also often caused by a virus or bacterium that has infected the muscle of your heart.
+Myocarditis is also often caused by a virus that has infected the muscle of your heart.
 Symptoms include chest pain, breathlessness and palpitations (an unpleasant awareness of your heartbeat, often described as a thumping in your chest).
 Unlike pericarditis, you might not need any medicine as the condition often goes away on its own.
-However, your doctor may advise you to take a break from strenuous exercise for several months after you recover to help prevent the condition coming back and to prevent any abnormal heart rhythms.
+However, your doctor may advise you to take a break from strenuous exercise for several months after you recover.
+This is to help prevent the condition coming back and to prevent any abnormal heart rhythms.
 Occasionally myocarditis can lead to a long term problem with weakness of the heart (cardiomyopathy).